-1. The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
-During term time, the DSL and/ or DDSL will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-For out of hours/out of term activities, the school's arrangements are that all staff and safeguarding governor are emailed prior to the start of each holiday with whom to contact regarding safeguarding concerns.
-This includes contact details for the MASH team, out of hours team and Police.
+The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
+During term time, the DSL or DDSL will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+For out of hours/out of term activities, the school's arrangements are for nominated staff to have undertaken DSL Lead Training and act as DSL to ensure there is always cover.